rust-lang/rfcs/text/0000-io-safety.md

 All standard library types implementing `AsRawFd` implement `IoSafe`, except `RawFd`.

-Note that, despite the naming similarity, the `IoSafe` trait's requirements not identical to the I/O safety requirements.
+Note that, despite the naming similarity, the `IoSafe` trait's requirements are not identical to the I/O safety requirements.
 The return value of `as_raw_*` is valid only for the duration of the `&self` argument passed in.